Alayna Miller, Lawyer

-My practice focuses on employment, human rights, and labour law where my goal is to find a dignified and practical resolution for my clients where possible and desired.
+My practice focuses on employment, human rights, and labour law and my goal is to find a dignified and practical resolution for my clients where possible and desired.
 Having a firm command of the law in these areas means I can serve my clients well, keeping in mind their unique needs and the challenging dynamic of workplace and service sector disputes.
 I am comfortable with both negotiating and litigating, and have the skills to navigate the full extent of alternative dispute resolution and legal proceedings for employees, employers, and unions.
 I offer a creative and insightful approach and recognize the importance of being responsive to my clients.

-I also remain active in the community as a Scout leader and a Board member of Christie Lake Kids.
+I remain active in the community as a Scout leader and a Board member of Christie Lake Kids.
 I am a member of a local dance company and play ultimate Frisbee and paddle as much as I can.

 Please contact me if you have any employment, human rights or labour law concerns.